Donald Trump Jr.: Family

 In 2003, Trump Jr. began dating model Vanessa Kay Haydon at his father's suggestion.
 The couple married on November 12, 2005, at his father's Mar-a-Lago estate in Palm Beach, Florida; the service was officiated by Trump Jr.'s aunt, Judge Maryanne Trump Barry.
 Haydon's grandfather was Danish jazz musician Kai Ewans.
 They have five children: daughter Kai Madison (b.
 May 2007), son Donald John III (b.
 February 2009), son Tristan Milos (b.
 October 2011), son Spencer Frederick (b.
 October 2012), and daughter Chloe Sophia (b.
 June 2014).
 The oldest daughter, Kai, is named after her maternal great-grandfather, Kai Ewans.
 Kai Trump was introduced by her father and spoke at the 2024 Republican National Convention on July 17.

-On March 15, 2018, it was announced that the couple had separated and Haydon had filed for uncontested divorce in Manhattan Supreme Court.
-However, later it was revealed that the divorce was contested.
-The complaint was secret except for the title of the case.
-On February 22, 2019, they announced that they settled their divorce at the end of 2018.
+On March 15, 2018, media announced the couple had separated and Haydon had filed for an "uncontested" divorce in the Manhattan Supreme Court, despite later revelations that the divorce was, in fact, contested; court records only listed the title of the case, while details regarding the nature of the complaint were never made public.
+On February 22, 2019, Trump Jr. and Haydon announced they had settled their divorce at the end of 2018.

-In 2018, Trump Jr. started dating Kimberly Guilfoyle.
-Guilfoyle had been friends with the Trump family for years.
-The two reportedly became engaged on December 31, 2020, Trump Jr.'s 43rd birthday.
-However, news of the engagement was not made public until January 2022.
+In 2018, Trump Jr. started dating Kimberly Guilfoyle, a long-time friend of the Trump family.
+The couple were said to have become engaged on December 31, 2020 (Trump Jr.'s 43rd birthday); however, news of the engagement was not made public until January 2022.
 Trump Jr. and Guilfoyle mutually ended their engagement sometime in 2024.

-In December 2021, Trump Jr. switched his official residency from New York to Florida.
+In December 2021, Trump Jr. changed his official residency from New York to Florida, 2 years after his father, Donald Trump, had done the same.

+In December 2025, Trump Jr.'s engagement to socialite Bettina Anderson was announced.
+The couple legally married in West Palm Beach, Florida, on May 21, 2026, ahead of a private wedding celebration in the Bahamas on May 23, 2026.